oladapo-joseph/llm-projects/urlScraper/README.md

 ### Embeddings
 URLs and their metadata are converted into vector embeddings using tools like OpenAI's embedding models.
 This allows for advanced semantic search and contextual filtering.

+### Note on RetrievalQA
+The `RetrievalQA` method has been deprecated.
+The script has been updated to use the new, recommended approach for retrieval-based question answering.

 ### Vectorstore
 The project integrates **FAISS (Facebook AI Similarity Search)** as a vectorstore to store and manage embeddings.
 This ensures efficient similarity searches and makes queries reusable even after the application is stopped.